 Just as I was finishing the PhD, I suddenly became seriously ill.
 I remained in that state for fifteen years, too weak to teach, often unable to take care of myself in the most basic ways.
 In the end lab tests determined that I’d been suffering from a rare disease.

-After several years of the right treatment, I made a full recovery, returning to academia in 2016.
-The work I now do is made possible by the reading and writing I pursued during my very long medical absence from academic life.
+After several years of the right treatment, miraculously, I was able to return to academia in 2016.
+At this time I am disabled only intermittently (yes, that is possible!)
+The work I do is grounded in the reading and writing I pursued during my very long medical absence from academic life.

-My work is for my sister, Helen B.F.
+My research is for my sister, Helen B.F.
 O'Leary-Syers, who passed away in 2010.